2019 FEDERAL ELECTION

 Labor’s Reform Proposals:

-From a date yet to be decided, Negative Gearing claims will only apply to brand new residential properties.
+From 1st January 2020, Negative Gearing claims will only apply to brand new residential properties.
 This will not affect any properties purchased prior to this date or commercial property.

-From a date yet to be decided, the Capital Gains tax discount will be reduced from 50% to 25% on assets held longer than a year.
+From 1st January 2020, the Capital Gains tax discount will be reduced from 50% to 25% on assets held longer than a year.
 This will still apply to both newly developed and established property.
 Properties purchased prior to this date + CGT for small business assets + Investments by superannuation funds, will not be affected by these changes.

 What do these changes mean for future property investors?